 Anorexic women and men serve an important role as symptom bearers in maintaining family cohesion and diffusing tensions and conflicts.
 Parental disputes and the crossing of generational boundaries place familial responsibilities on the child, intensifying their ambivalence about growing up.
 Moreover, families of anorexic patients often exhibit high performance demands, rigid justice, and strong moral orientation, which prevent them from exploring adulthood.

 - The first communication strategy is “denial.”
-In families as described above, conflicts are avoided and swept under the rug.
+Families, as previously described, tend to avoid and ignore conflicts.
 Anorexia perfects this denial by diverting attention from existing problems, which seem to lose importance in the face of the illness.

 - The second faulty solution involves developing “utopian expectations.”
-Anorexic women believe that by being thin, all life problems will be solved.
-Once they are thin, they mistakenly think, all other difficulties will disappear.
+Anorexic women hold the belief that achieving thinness will solve all their life’s problems.
+Once they are thin, they mistakenly think all other difficulties will disappear.

-- The third contra productive communication solution involves creating “paradoxes.”
-One such paradox is closely related to the symptom: anorexic women rigorously reject food, yet obsess over it constantly.
+- The third counterproductive communication solution involves creating “paradoxes.”
+One such paradox is closely related to the symptom: anorexic women rigorously reject food yet obsess over it constantly.
 They reject their bodies but focus all thoughts and actions on them.
-They fear normalcy, mediocrity, yet are terrified of standing out.
+They fear normalcy and mediocrity, yet are terrified of standing out.
 They have a deep fear of separation but are also afraid of closeness, particularly intimate or sexual closeness.
-These paradoxes are rooted in the equally paradoxical parental message to remain a child while also being an independent adult.
+The paradox is that the parents might expect the patient to remain a child while, on the other hand, wish her to be an independent adult.

 Physical Complications of Anorexia Nervosa

 Despite malnutrition and low body weight, anorexic patients are often surprisingly “healthy.”
 This is due to the body’s remarkable ability to adapt its metabolism.
-However, severe damage related to anorexia can still occur.
+However, anorexia can still cause severe damage.

 Anorexia nervosa is regularly associated with endocrine abnormalities, leading to amenorrhea in women.
-Additionally, changes in peripheral thyroid hormone metabolism and elevated growth hormone and cortisol levels are observed.
+The amenorrhea is caused by changes in peripheral thyroid hormone metabolism and elevated levels of growth hormone and cortisol.
 It remains unclear whether these abnormalities are part of the underlying anorexic disorder or consequences of malnutrition.

 Complications in the field of general medicine: